ThinhVu/nginx-config/README.md

    }
 }
 ```
+Now I can access my web app at http://tvux.me

 ## Https server
-To enable HTTPS for Nginx, install certbot & certbot Nginx plugin tutorial [Web-server-for-dummies](https://github.com/ThinhVu/web-server-guide-for-dummies)
+To enable HTTPS for Nginx, install certbot & certbot Nginx plugin (tutorial [Web-server-for-dummies](https://github.com/ThinhVu/web-server-guide-for-dummies))
 ```
 sudo certbot --nginx
 ```
-then select config file you want to make a HTTPS, then select option 2 to redirect all HTTP request to HTTPS
+then select config file you want to make a HTTPS.
+In this example it's **tvux.me**, then select option 2 to redirect all HTTP request to HTTPS.

+Now I can access my web app at https://tvux.me

 ## IPv6 support

+To support IPv6, the first thing is config the domain name to poiting to my server with AAAA record

+Then in my server, modify the config file a little bit.
 **/etc/nginx/sites-enabled/tvux.me**
 ```
 server {